 - being tested for STIs and asking sexual partners to be tested too

 - practicing sexual monogamy

-Hepatitis C antibody test, also known as the anti-HCV test, is a test that measures a person’s blood to see if they have ever had the virus.
-If a person has had the hepatitis C virus, the body will make antibodies to fight against the virus.
+If you think you’ve been exposed to HCV, it’s important to get tested.
+The hepatitis C antibody test, also known as the anti-HCV test, measures a person’s blood to see if they’ve ever had the virus.
+If a person has ever been infected with HCV, their body will make antibodies to fight against the virus.
 The anti-HCV test looks for these antibodies.

-According to the CDC, 3.2 million people in the United States have hepatitis C. A large portion of them don’t know it because they don’t experience symptoms.
-During this time, they can pass the virus onto their partners.
+About 3.2 million people in the United States have HCV.
+A large number of them don’t know they have it, because they don’t experience symptoms.
+During this time, they can pass the virus on to their partners.
 And although sexual contact isn’t the most common way a person gets hepatitis C, it can happen.